vanesascode/git-cheatsheet/README.md

 - f stands for "force" and tells the command to ignore any warnings or prompts and proceed with the removal.
 - .git: This is the name of the directory being removed.
 In a Git repository, the .git directory is the heart of the repository, containing all the version control metadata, such as commit history, branches, tags, and configuration files.

+🔷 HEAD = points to the branch we are currently working on.

 ***
 ***